tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/QueriesSDK.md

 ---
-title: "Queries"
+title: "Queries SDK"
-linkTitle: "Queries"
+linkTitle: "Queries SDK"
-date: 2021-03-29T08:15:19-05:00
+date: 2021-04-30T08:51:22-05:00
 description: >
-  Queries API lets you check the status of the transactions generated from placed orders.
+  Queries SDK lets you check the status of the placed orders along with their transactions.
-weight: 20
+weight: 30
-draft: true
+tags: ["subtopic"]
 ---

 To integrate with Queries SDK, target the requests to the following URLs: